Daniel-Wait/LearningGoLang/README.md

 ## Docker Container Communication

-I failed to get this part working.
-From what I could understand I needed to use the bridge (default) for the network.
+Start the server first on the Bridge Network such that it shall default to IP address 172.17.0.2

+In terminal #1
-> docker build -t apex:server -f Dockerfile . \
+> cd server; docker build -t apex:server -f Dockerfile . \
-> docker build -t apex:client -f Dockerfile . \
 > docker run -it --net=bridge apex:server \

+In terminal #2
+> cd client; docker build -t apex:client -f Dockerfile . \
 > docker run -it --net=bridge apex:client

-Before the above I simply tried to get the server working.
-Exposing server port 8080 and using CMD for the client, I would get an EOF and then error connecting to 8080.